vezeli/Modelling-of-Stably-Stratified-Atmospheric-Boundary-Layers-with-Varying-Stratifications/README.rst

 * cooling rate at the surface 1.0 Kelvin per hour -> ``cr1``

-Note: The results presented in the repository are taken after the ninth hour of the simulation while the results in the published paper is averaged between the eight and ninth hour.
+**Note**: The results presented in the repository are taken after the ninth hour of the simulation while the results in the published paper is averaged between the eight and ninth hour.
 This difference should be negligible.